Summary Dissolution in California

 How does a dissolution of marriage work in California?

 Forms begin and end the actual legal process.
-Of course, you and your spouse also need to come to agreements on all matters within the paperwork.
+Of course, you and your spouse also need to come to an agreement on all matters within the paperwork.
 Then you fill out all the forms, share them with the court, and the court files them.
 The process is relatively simple and easy to understand.

 Watch: How to Get a Divorce in California